 Andy Burton - Area Director

 A resident of Fairhope since 1971, Andy is the original owner of Andrees Wine, Cheese & Things.
 She is a graduate of Johnson & Wales University with a degree in culinary arts, worked as a personal chef for many years and was also an adjunct professor at the culinary school in Gulf Shores.
-Andy’s involvement with Neighborhood Bridges started when saw needs posted on Facebook and began donating.
-In 2021 she agreed to be one of three Area Directors and is happy to be a conduit for kindness.
-Andy has one son and two grandchildren in the Fairhope school system.
+Andy’s involvement with neighborhood bridges started when saw needs posted on Facebook and began donating.
+In 2021 she became an Area Director and is happy to be a conduit for kindness.
+Andy has one son and two grandchildren.
 In her free time she enjoys playing bridge and traveling the world.

 Dena Pittman - Area Director